Originally published in June 2020 issue.

 This summer, I’m reminding myself to maintain realistic expectations and that the perfect is the enemy of the good.
 Do what you can, my fellow parents.
 Simple and easy outdoor adventures are better than none at all.

-Amy McCaffree has endured quarantine with her two children since March 17 with the help of gardening, crafts, and walks with her beloved 12-year-old dog.
+Amy McCaffree endured quarantine with her two children during spring-summer 2020 with the help of gardening, crafts, and walks with her beloved 12-year-old dog, Kenai.